Skip to Content

 • Maximum 8% of the total lot area or,

-Setbacks: In most cases, the minimum required setback is 2 ft.
+• In most cases, the minimum required setback is 0.6 m or 2 ft

-Location on property: In most cases, the accessory building cannot be in any part of the front yard, or the minimum required exterior side yard of a corner lot.
+• In most cases, accessory building dwellings cannot be located in the front yard

 What if my property does not meet the zoning criteria to add an accessory apartment?